 Scottsdale, Arizona was an early convert to photo enforcement and remains a major tub-thumper for automated ticketing.
 Perhaps coincidentally, both of the firms dominating the U.S. photo enforcement market, Redflex and American Traffic Solutions (ATS) are headquarted here.

 This makes the city Ground Zero for new photo-enforcement technology.
-Months or years before it appears elsewhere this equipment is field-tested in Scottsdale.
+Long before it appears elsewhere this equipment is field-tested in Scottsdale.

 ATS is the current contractor for the city's camera program, consisting of 18 red light and speed cameras that saturate the small community.
 Two photo radar vans are also in service.
 But the vans proved too big to fit conveniently in some school zones.
 As a solution ATS rolled out the new Portable School Tower, a mini-photo-radar unit.